google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/devtools-for-beginners1.md

 3. Click **Remix**.
 Glitch creates a copy of the project that you can \
 edit.
 Note that the name of the new project will be randomly generated and not dfb-1.
-The content is the same, but the name in the top left has changed.
+The content is the same, but the name in the top-left has changed.
 4. Click Show Live.
 Another tab opens with view of what your site currently looks like.